Dino-s26/helios-octagon-boiler-plate/.github/pull_request_template.md

 ```

 ## Summary

 Summaries what is added to the `main` branch :

 - `<Add your updates or items beginning here>`

+## To Merge

+To do Merge, please do `squash merge` or `rebase merge`,
+this will ensure all the update is preserved.